jhunkeler/astroconda/source/installation.rst

 Obtain Anaconda
 ===============

-Go grab a copy of the `Anaconda <https://www.continuum.io/downloads>`_ distribution from Continuum, Inc. Be sure to select the installation medium appropriate for your operating system (Linux or Mac) and architecture (most likely 64-bit).
+Go grab a copy of the `Anaconda <https://www.continuum.io/downloads>`_ distribution from Continuum, Inc. Be sure to select the installation medium appropriate for your operating system (Linux or Mac) and architecture (64-bit).

 Follow the installation instructions for your platform given on the download page.
 Before moving on to the next step, open a new terminal window, run the ``conda`` command, and ensure your terminal can find it.